jaidencode/Unix-Optrix/README.md

   the interface).
 - Loads the kernel from the disk image into memory at `0x1000`.
 - Uses BIOS extended reads so kernels larger than 128&nbsp;KB load correctly.
+- Locates the boot partition via the MBR partition table.
 - Initializes a simple GDT and switches the CPU to 32-bit protected mode.
 - Jumps to the kernel entry point.
 - Sets the classic 80x25 text mode and jumps directly to the kernel.